lifaon74/path/README.md

   pop(): this;

   /**
-   * Forces this Path to mutate to an absolute Path IF not already absolute
+   * Forces this Path to mutate to an absolute Path IF it is not already absolute
    *  - mutates this Path
    * @param root - default: process.cwd()
    */
   forceAbsolute(root?: TPathInput): this;

   /**
-   * Forces this Path to mutate to a relative path IF not already relative
+   * Forces this Path to mutate to a relative path IF it is not already relative
    *  => replaces Path's first segment (the root) with '.'
    *  - mutates this Path
    */